iceener/brain.overment.com/docs/Tools/Apps.md

 ---
-title: Applications I use
+title: Apps
 ---

-# Applications I use
+# Apps

-This is a lastest (Nov 2022) list of apps I use:
+This is a lastest (Q1 2023) list of apps I use:

 - [Arc](https://arc.net/) — Web Browser from The Browser Company
 	- Command Bar is the best feature here